rpgreview/papersandpaychecks/pnp.md

 Whilst subject to a variety of breeds and subbreeds, some general comments can be made.
 A carnvirous species, they typically weigh between 3-6 kg.
 Despite the small size, they have a relatively powerful jaw, dense musculture, and large eye sockets.
 Cats have excellent night vision, ultrasound, and smell, but a poor sense of colour vision and a very poor sense of taste.
 Th They are famous for their agility with direct registration of their hind and front paws when walking.
 Due to their evolutionary heritage cats are capable of tolerating high temperatures, with discomfort only evident when skin temperature reaches 52 deg.
 C., (humans experience discomfort at 38 deg).
 Cat's are notorious slackers at will sleep on average 12-16 hours a day.

-Domestic cats are, contrary to popular belief, somewhat sociable (with the exception of hunting), albeit with defined and sometimes disputed territories, and neutral zones, all marked by urine spraying.
+Domestic cats are, contrary to popular belief, somewhat sociable (with the exception when hunting), albeit with defined and sometimes disputed territories, and neutral zones, all marked by urine spraying.
 A colony of cats usually ends up with a dominant sexually male whose territory will be the largest and can overlap several female cat territories.
 Breeding season typically begins in autumn and ends in late spring, with a gestation period from 64 to 67 days and litter of 3-5 kittens, possibly from multiple fathers.
-Indepenndence is reached in 3 months and sexual maturity is reached in 5-10 months.
+Independence is reached in 3 months and sexual maturity is reached in 5-10 months.

 Domestic cat communication includes purring, hisses, growling, meowing, and a variety of body language cues such as the position and direction of ears and tail, raising of fur to indicate aggression etc. In addition, cats enjoy playing, mimicking hunting and fighting.
 Cats have an encephalization quotient of between 1.00-1.71 (humans 7.44–7.80) and a surface area of the cerebral cortex of 83 cm2 (the human brain is about 2,500 cm^2).
 The brain structure is very similar with object permanence memory of some 16 hours, with a long-term memory of around 10 years.
 Cats are known to have complex dreams.
 Whilst capable of learning through operant conditioning, they have a poor sense of causality.

 | Characteristic| Value	| Bonus  |
 |---------------|-------|--------|